zognin/tp/docs/UserGuide.md

 #### 2.3.1 Approach 1

-We can proceed to add the first order on 10 October 2021 by entering the following command in the command box at the bottom of the app:
+We can proceed to add the first order on 10 December 2021 by entering the following command in the command box at the bottom of the app:

-`add-o cn/John Doe cp/92345678 ca/Blk 422, Bedok North Road, #15-25 rn/Tuna Sandwich ri/Bread-2-slices, Cheese-1-slices, Tuna-1-cans op/6 oq/3 od/10-10-2021 1200`
+`add-o cn/John Doe cp/92345678 ca/Blk 422, Bedok North Road, #15-25 rn/Tuna Sandwich ri/Bread-2-slices, Cheese-1-slices, Tuna-1-cans op/6 oq/3 od/10-12-2021 1200`

 You will notice that the order has been added to the Orders list (orders are sorted by deadline).
 However, this is not the recommended approach, especially for repeated orders, as it can be very inefficient.
 Moreover, this approach does